danielaags/ColFeatures/README.md

 # ColFeatures
-Matlab software that allows bacteria colony identification and data extraction.
+Matlab software that allows bacteria colony identification, data extraction and classification/clustering.
 Check the READMEBeforeUse file for more information on installation and usage.